Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 39

-Orvieto was a city of great luster in the various historical epochs passed, with the Etruscan civilization knew a period of great splendor and importance, so much so that it became the hub and the most populated and important center of the vast territory of Etruria.
-The heart of the city of Orvieto is Piazza del Duomo, a valuable area overlooked by ancient palaces and stands the imposing structure of the Duomo , whose wonderful facade shines with polychrome marble and mosaics, monopolizing attention for the purity of its lines.
+Orvieto was a city of great prestige throughout its history.
+With the Etruscan civilization, it enjoyed a period of great splendor and importance, becoming the hub and most populous and important center of the vast territory of Etruria.
+The heart of the city of Orvieto is Piazza del Duomo, a beautiful area overlooked by ancient palaces and the imposing structure of the Cathedral, whose marvelous façade, resplendent with polychrome marble and mosaics, commands attention with the purity of its lines.

 1 hour Admission ticket free